alimama-creative/FLUX-Controlnet-Inpainting/readme.md

 ## Model Cards

-* The model was trained on 12M laion2B and internal source images at resolution 768x768.
+* The model was trained on 12M laion2B and internal source images at resolution 1024x1024.
 The inference performs best at this size, with other sizes yielding suboptimal results.

-* The recommended controlnet_conditioning_scale is 0.9 - 0.95.
+* The recommended controlnet_conditioning_scale is 0.9 - 1.0.

-* **Please note: This is only the alpha version during the training process.
-We will release an updated version when we feel ready.**

 ## Showcase